-The children will discover the history behind the dream catcher and make one of their own.
+Students will discover the history behind the dream catcher and make one of their own.
 This crafty lesson fits in nicely with any Native American lesson.
-This lesson takes about an hour.
+This lesson takes about an hour and requires gathering materials so needs to be scheduled at least a month in advance.